 It should be noted that the increases in glucose are not observed at low doses of fish oil supplementation (6g of fish oil conferring 1,080mg EPA and 720mg DHA) and appear to follow dose-dependence, with one study failing to find an influence of 4g fish oil finding an adverse increase with 7.5g (2,600mg EPA and 1.4mg DHA).

 There appears to be a small increase in fasting blood glucose seen with fish oil supplementation that is independent of disease state (affects diabetics, hyperlipidemics, and healthy controls) but is small (2-6mg/dL) and not associated with an increase in diabetic parameters HbA1c and fructosamine.
-The increase in glucose appears to occur at higher fish oil doses, and so for diabetics wanting to use fish oil using the lowest effective dose may be prudent
+The increase in glucose appears to occur at higher fish oil doses.
+Diabetics wanting to use fish oil should begin by using the lowest effective dose

 In healthy persons, fish oil may not increase insulin sensitivity with a high fat (37%) diet when weight loss or gain prevented, at a dose of 3.6 EPA+DHA daily.
 This study did note nonsignificant trends of improved sensitivity in individuals who had higher 6:3 ratios at baseline.
 Other studies note similar results in healthy persons but did not record phospholipid ratios.

 In otherwise healthy males, even pairing exercise with fish oil did not yeild any changes to insulin sensitivity that were attributable to the fish oil.
 Fish oil seems to be additive to but not synergistic with exercise.